-The accompanying unaudited interim financial report of the Company has been prepared by and is the responsibility of the Company's management.
-The Company's independent auditor has not performed a review of this financial report.
+The accompanying unaudited interim responsibility of the Company's manareview of this financial report. financial report of the Company has been prepared by and is agement.
+The Company's independent auditor has not performe the ed a

 Interim Statements of Financial Position (Expressed in Canadian Dollars) (Unaudited - Prepared by Management)